 Photo by Jessica LaRusso

 It’s still unclear whether the wise men followed a star or the glow of this home on 66th Avenue.
 Nestled on a hilltop, it shines like a beacon across the burbs.
-Although its elevated location gives passersby a great show even from afar, the owners allow visitors to walk up their driveway and around the yard to see it closer, which means you’ll catch a gazebo filled with snowmen and aglow with blue lights, an illuminated koi pond with a waterfall, plenty of characters like Minnie Mouse and a yeti, and a mailbox where you can drop off letters for Santa.
+Although its elevated location gives passersby a great show even from afar, the owners allow visitors to walk up their driveway and around the yard to see it closer, which means you’ll catch a gazebo aglow with blue lights and filled with snowmen, an illuminated koi pond with a waterfall, plenty of characters like a yet and Minnie Mouse, and yet another mailbox where you can drop off letters for Santa—just to make sure your first two wish lists didn’t get lost in the mail.
 8205 W. 66th Ave., Arvada

 Stricker’s Winter Wonderland

-Joe Stricker and his family are no strangers to the holiday decorating game (swing by around Halloween to catch their aptly named Haunted Yard, filled with skeletons and jack-o’-lanterns) but the Strickers’ annual Christmas light display is particularly showstopping.
-With holiday music, a Christmas countdown, Santa and his elves working hard in the window, and a Whoville-themed section, this whimsical wonderland is a Centennial staple.
-Littles can sit on the Strickers’ front steps to watch movies like Frosty the Snowman projected by the front door, and Santa is even scheduled to visit the night of December 23.
+Joe Stricker and his family are no strangers to the holiday decorating game (swing by around Halloween to catch their aptly named Haunted Yard, filled with skeletons and jack-o’-lanterns) but their annual Christmas light display is particularly showstopping.
+With holiday music, a Christmas countdown, Santa and his elves working hard in the window, and a life-size Clark Griswold cutout, this whimsical wonderland is a Centennial staple.
+Plus, littles can sit on the Strickers’ front steps to watch movies like Frosty the Snowman projected by the front door.
 6636 S. Lafayette St., Centennial

 Public Displays